nychealth/EH-dataportal/content/data-explorer/waterways.md

 - **Dissolved oxygen** is essential for most aquatic life.
 This includes fish, invertebrates, crabs, clams, and zooplankton.
 Coastal habitats and ecosystems thrive in environments with high concentrations of dissolved oxygen.

-- **Fecal coliform bacteria**, specifically *enterococci.
-Enterococci* is a type of fecal coliform bacteria that can survive in saltwater (harbor water is a mix of fresh and saltwater).
+- **Concentrations of fecal coliform bacteria and Enterococci**. *Fecal coliform bacteria are found in human and animal intestines*.
 Higher levels of these bacteria can mean there is sewage-related water pollution.
-Though most fecal coliform bacteria do not cause disease, their concentrations are a good indicator of the presence of pathogenic (disease-producing) bacteria.
+Though most fecal coliform bacteria do not cause disease, their concentrations are a good indicator of the presence of pathogenic (disease-producing) bacteria. **Enterococci** can survive in saltwater (harbor water is a mix of fresh and saltwater).
+Department of environmental protection scientists measure the concentrations of both groups of bacteria in both salt and fresh water.

 ### How we monitor harbor water quality